nuxeo/FunkLoad/funkload/demo/zope/README.txt

 To run the test::

-  fl-run-test -cv test_Zope.py
+  fl-run-test -v test_Zope.py

 You can view the debug information::

-  fl-run-test -cd test_Zope.py
+  fl-run-test -d test_Zope.py